arpan8/interview-questions/javascript/readme.md

 ```
 So when this code runs, then the Global execution context is created and in the memory components first the variable 'a' is allocated with a memory, and the value is set to 'undefined'.

-After memory allocation is done, then line-by-line code is executed in the first log 'undefined' will show as it has no other value, then in next line 'a=10', so the log will print as 10
+After memory allocation is done, line-by-line code is executed in the first log 'undefined' will show as it has no other value, then in next line 'a=10', so the log will print as 10
 ![diagram-export-14-06-2024-16_53_13](https://github.com/arpan8/interview-questions/assets/41347230/a382f985-d991-46b9-9b46-e0ebc727cf16)